The time has come.

 1. Strategic Meal Planning

-I already map a month’s worth of dinners for my family but each week I need to double check those meals.
+I already map 5 weeks’ worth of dinner rotations for my family but each week I need to double-check those meals.
 Whether it’s planned activities or things that come up, the meals I make need to match the amount of time I have to cook.
-I plan to jot down my grocery list on Sunday, post the dinner meals on the fridge and shop on Monday.
+I plan to jot down my grocery list on Sunday, post the dinner meals on the fridge, and shop on Monday.

 Bottom line: With two kids doing homework in the afternoon, stress-free dinners are important.